Tomkaehst/NetworkRenderer/README.md

 *What has to be done*
--[x] Adding an algorithm for the force calculation -[x] Find a good way to visualise the state of the system (map the change of potential energy to the vertices colour values?)
+- [x] Adding an algorithm for the force calculation
+- [x] Find a good way to visualise the state of the system (map the change of potential energy to the vertices colour values?)
--[] Add function to add vertices and connections by clicking -[] Add possibility to manipulate vertices by clicking and dragging with the mouse -[] Implement a simple path finding alrogithm *(just for fun!)*
+- [] Add function to add vertices and connections by clicking
+- [] Add possibility to manipulate vertices by clicking and dragging with the mouse
+- [] Implement a simple path finding alrogithm *(just for fun!)*